 Vehicular Manslaughter in San Diego

 Imagine driving home and on the way to your destination you end up in a car accident.
 The result of that accident is the death of a victim and now your life as you know it changes forever.
 An officer asks you what happened and even though you know it was an accident, the officer is required to charge you either under misdemeanor or felony vehicular manslaughter.
 Depending on the type of charge you could be facing incarceration, substantial fines, loss of career opportunities, and driving privileges.
 Don’t let any of this happen to you!
-If you are or could be facing vehicular manslaughter charges, contact experienced criminal defense attorney Vik Monder so that he may take control of the situation before it escalates any further.
+If you are or could be facing vehicular manslaughter charges, contact experienced criminal defense team so that they may take control of the situation before it escalates any further.

 What is vehicular manslaughter?